Winston-Salem Twins (1905–1942): 1937–1942: Return to Piedmont League / six last place finishes

 The Winston-Salem Twins continued play in the 1938 Piedmont League, becoming an affiliate of the Brooklyn Dodgers.
 The Twins again finished in last place, winning 11 games more than the previous season.
 With their 11 win improvement from the season before, Winston-Salem had a record of 46–92, finishing in eighth place, 39.0 games behind the first place Norfolk Tars and 17.0 games behind the seventh place Asheville Tourists in the final regular season standings.
-The Twins played under retuning manager Walt VanGrofski who was replaced after the team began the season with a record of 7-15.
+The Twins played under returning manager Walt VanGrofski who was replaced after the team began the season with a record of 7-15.
 On May 16, 1938, VanGrofski was replaced by Joe Prerost, who compiled a record of 39-77 in his tenure as manager.
 With their eighth-place finish, The Twins did not qualify for the four-team playoffs won by the Charolotte Hornets.
 Some sources indicate that Charles Clancy returned as the Winston-Salem manager in August of 1938.
 Twins pitcher Manuel Norris led the Piedmont League with 222 strikeouts.

 At age 32, Twins' player/manager Joe Prerost began the 1937 season playing 14 games with the Elmira Pioneers of the Class A Level Eastern League before joining the Twins in his first and last managerial role.
 Playing as an outfielder, Prerost .278 with 2 home runs, 39 RBIs and 17 stolen bases in 66 games for the Twins, in what was his final season in professional baseball.